-Planning Committee are recommended to GRANT planning permission, subject to the conditions listed at the end of this report and a Section 106 Agreement to secure the necessary financial contributions/obligations in relation to affordable housing, sustainable travel packs, health care, improvements to public rights of way, sport and leisure, air quality and biodiversity offsetting.
+Planning Committee are recommended to GRANT planning permission, subject to the conditions listed at the end of this report and a Section 106 Agreement to secure the necessary financial contributions/obligations in relation to affordable housing, highway improvements to the highway network in both Warwick District and Coventry City's administrative boundaries, sustainable travel packs, health care, education, libraries, improvements to public rights of way, sport and leisure, public open space, air quality, biodiversity offsetting and skylark mitigation.

-Should a satisfactory Section 106 Agreement not have been completed by 22 May 2018, Planning Committee are recommended to delegate authority to the Head of Development Services to REFUSE planning permission on the grounds that the proposal makes inadequate provision in respect of the issues the subject of that agreement.
+Should a satisfactory Section 106 Agreement not have been completed by 17 July 2018, Planning Committee are recommended to delegate authority to the Head of Development Services to REFUSE planning permission on the grounds that the proposal makes inadequate provision in respect of the issues the subject of that agreement.